Raj00005/Raj00005/README.md

-- 👋 Hi, I’m @Raj00005
+👋 Hi, I am Rajasekhar
-- 👀 I’m interested in ...To learn new Things
-- 🌱 I’m currently learning ...To make a project
-- 💞️ I’m looking to collaborate on ...??? still loading
+📫 How to reachAbout
+🌐 Visit my Website
+🌱 I’m currently learning React and its frameworks along with Full stack developement 📫 Want to reach me? rsudhakar739@gmail.com@gmail.com or DM me on Twitter.
+🔭 I am currently contributing to Open Source, building some cool daily use applications using React and Django, and writing Tech Blogs on Dev.to.
+👀 Things I know: React, Python, PHP, Git/Github
+😍 I ❤️ reading tech blogs, 💫travelling and building myself 💌 💝 History 🙏 Everyone
+😄 Pronouns: He/Him
+🎆 Qwiklabs/GCloud Learning Profile
+👩‍💻 Microsoft Learn/Microsoft Docs Learning Profile
+Learn More

+Connect with me
-- 📫 How to reach me ... @rsudhakar739@gmail.com
+Community Profile me ... @rsudhakar739@gmail.com

 <!---
 Raj00005/Raj00005 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.